pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400.md

 ### **STEP 10**: Edit the UI Code

 - First go back to Developer Cloud Service to obtain the URLs for the two microservices created in Labs 200 and 300.
-Click on **Deploy** in the console, and then right click on the name **AlphaOfficeMySQLREST** to copy the URL for the microservice.
+Click on **Deploy** in the console, and then right click on the name **AlphaOfficeREST** to copy the URL for the microservice.
 Save this URL, as you will use it later.

     ![](images/400/image060.png)